yakovlev-alexey/nestjs-minio-module/README.md

 export class AppModule {}
 ```

 `MinioModule` may also be registered asynchronously with a factory or a value.
-Let's imagine we are using a `ConfigService` and want to get Minio options from it.
+Let's imagine we are using a `ConfigService` and want to get MinIO options from it.
 We may do it as follows:

 ```typescript
 import { Module } from '@nestjs/common';